Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-Given that the VEP is evolutionarily conserved in mammals and can be accurately measured during development, the hypotheses generated in humans in this study are readily testable mechanistically using  derived from electroencephalography _in vivo_ models in future research.
+Given that the VEP is evolutionarily conserved in mammals and can be accurately measured during development, the hypotheses generated in humans in this study are readily testable mechanistically using VEP derived from electroencephalography _in vivo_ models in future research.
-For example, VEP could be assessed in germ-free or defined-microbiome animals
+For example, the VEP could be assessed in germ-free or defined-microbiome animals
 @wymorebrandAlteredSchaedlerFlora2015a
 @kennedyMouseMicrobiotaModels2018a
 and may be supplemented with specific molecules such as SCFAs,